Links to Current Openings

-McAllister & Quinn is a consulting firm headquartered in Washington, DC, that represents approximately 130 clients.
+McAllister & Quinn is a consulting firm headquartered in Washington, DC, that represents approximately 130 clients from a variety of sectors.
 The firm provides clients with federal and foundation funding support services, strategic business development assistance, and traditional government relations consulting.
 The McAllister & Quinn fellowship program offers a unique setting where fellows can expand their knowledge of federal and foundation grants, the business development/sales process, the legislative process, and issues of interest across multiple practice areas based on interaction with staff, clients, congressional, and federal agency contacts.

 In addition to routine administrative support, fellows typically: